aws-samples/serverless-genai-assistant/examples/sample_web_application/README.md

 1. Amplify V2 (Frontend + Cognito)
 2. SAM Template (Backend)

-Note: It's planned to move the stack to CDK using Amplify.
-For now it's necessary to configure the integration between the stacks.
+Note: It's planned to move the stack to CDK on Amplify.
+For now, it's necessary to configure the integration between the stacks.

 ### Frontend Deployment (Amplify)